Clinical Research Program

-The goal of this clinical research study is to learn if denosumab can help to control hypercalcemia in patients with cancer.
+The goal of this Phase II clinical research study is to learn if adding pazopanib to paclitaxel and radiation (chemoradiotherapy) is safe and tolerable.

 Protocol 2013-0160 - A Phase I/II Clinical Trial evaluating DCVax-Direct, Autologous activated dendritic cells for intratumoral injection, in patients with solid tumors.

-Protocol 2011-0560 - A Phase 1 Study of Determining the Safety and Tolerability of Combination Therapy with Pazpanib, a VEGR/PDGFR/Raf inhibior, and GSK1120212, a MEK Inhibitor, in Advanced Solid Tumors Enriched with Patients with Advanced Differentiated Thyroid Cancer, Soft Tissue Sarcoma, and Cholangiocarcinoma.
+Protocol 2011-0530 - A Phase 1 Study of Determining the Safety and Tolerability of Combination Therapy with Pazopanib, a VEGR/PDGFR/Raf inhibior, and GSK1120212, a MEK Inhibitor, in Advanced Solid Tumors Enriched with Patients with Advanced Differentiated Thyroid Cancer, Soft Tissue Sarcoma, and Cholangiocarcinoma.

 The goal of this clinical research study is to find the highest tolerable dose levels of pazopanib and GSK1120212 that can be given in combination to patients with advanced cancer.